Northwestern Iraq, Iraq: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and G. Take care to choose the right kind.
-A lot of adapters available online are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C, D and G. Be sure to choose the right type.
+Many adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most countries.

 When traveling to Northwestern Iraq in July, you should consider the hot climate as well as cultural customs when packing your clothing and necessities.
 During July, Iraq experiences severe heat with temperatures exceeding 100°F (38°C), therefore carrying light, breathable, clothing is advisable.